Summarize Attributes

 • Inputs can be a tabular layer or a layer with geometry (points, lines, or areas).

-• Using the Fields parameter, you can optionally specify one or more fields to summarize by or summarize all features.
+• Using the Fields parameter, you can specify one or more fields to summarize by or summarize all features.
 When you summarize by a single field, statistics are calculated for each unique attribute value.
 When you summarize by multiple fields, statistics are calculated for each unique combination of attribute values.

 How the Summarize Attributes tool works